-The students of the Masters in Sports Administration and Leadership Program at Seattle University are hosting an indoor “try-athlon” consisting of a 10 minute timed pool swim, 10 minute timed spin bike, and 10 minute timed treadmill run on Memorial Day at the SU campus Recreation Center to benefit the Wounded Warrior Project.
+The students of the Masters in Sports Administration and Leadership Program at Seattle University are hosting an indoor “try-athlon” consisting of a timed pool swim, timed spin bike, and timed treadmill run on Memorial Day at the SU campus Recreation Center.

 Trying 4 Troops is open to individuals and groups of three.
 Participants must be 18 years or older, but all ages and abilities are welcome.
 Discounts are available for students, active/retired military service members (ID cards will be checked at registration).

 Trying 4 Troops falls into its own category because it is not based on distance and will be housed completely indoors.
 Participants are encouraged to “try” their best during the timed intervals providing a great opportunity to try something new and stay active during the Memorial Day weekend.

 The Master’s in Sport Administration and Leadership (MSAL) program is a master’s level sport management degree offered by Seattle University.

 Every year, MSAL students participate in a series of courses designed to develop skills in the planning, design, and operation of sport events.
 After successful completion of these courses, students select, organize and host a sport-related event to raise money for a charitable organization.
 Trying 4 Troops is the culmination of this year’s course.

 Trying 4 Troops is distinct from other triathlons…

 Most triathlons are centered around competition and completing the distance in the shortest amount of time.
 Distances vary depending on the desired intensity: